Zoe Birkett: Big Brother UK

 In 2014, Birkett entered the fifteenth series of Big Brother UK, as a late entrant arriving on Day 40.
 Upon their arrival, the new housemates were unaware the public were voting to decide who to evict from the Big Brother house.
 Birkett was saved by the public receiving the highest number of votes - however, she was later evicted on Day 58, placing ninth overall.

+Acting career

+In May 2026, Birkett appeared in Smoggie Queens, in Season 2 Episode 5, "A Smoggie Pageant", playing the role of "The Organiser" of the annual Mr Teesside Beauty Pageant.

 Personal life

 In 2025, Birkett revealed she suffered a miscarriage while performing her role in Tina - The Tina Turner Musical.